To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Johnson said his players expected a tough encounter against his former club.

 “We’ve won this trophy before and the players know what it’s like to be champions and they want it again.
-The motivation is there already,” he said.

 In the inaugural competition, Stars beat Ajax 1-0 in the final.